Poltergeist (2015 film): Plot

-The family hears Maddie's voice emanating from the television.
-Amy places her hand on the television screen while Maddie's static hand is seen to be touching Amy's hand from the other side of the screen.
-Amy and Griffin visit the Paranormal Research department for help.
-The staff set up equipment in the house and install GPS devices on everyone in the house.
-During the setup, Boyd has a near-death experience in drilling a hole in the wall, yanked in by spirits by his arm.
-While trying to contact Maddie, Eric is ambushed in the closet by a ghost resembling her.
-Angered, he breaks down the closet wall, throwing a section of a broken table into the darkness inside the closet; the table segment falls back into the living room (nearly crushing Griffin), revealing a potential portal for Maddie to escape through.
-The investigators deduce and confirm that the haunting is caused by a poltergeist.
-The lead investigator, Dr. Brooke Powell, decides to call occult specialist and television personality Carrigan Burke (revealed, much later, to be Powell's ex).
+The family hears Maddy's voice emanating from the television.
+Amy places her hand on the screen.
+Maddy's static hand then appears to be touching Amy's hand from the other side of the TV screen.
+Amy and Griffin then visit the Paranormal Research department for help.
+The staff set up equipment in the house and install GPS devices on everyone.
+During the setup, one of them, Boyd is frightened by the spirits while drilling a hole into Maddy's closet wall.
+While trying to contact Maddy, Eric destroys the closet wall, throwing a section of a broken table into the void beyond the closet; the table segment falls back into the living room (nearly crushing Griffin), revealing a potential portal for Maddy to escape through.
+The haunting is caused by a poltergeist.
+The lead investigator, Dr. Brooke Powell, decides to call her ex-husband, occult specialist and television personality, Carrigan Burke.